 At any point in your adult life have you ever:

-I think I can safely predict that you answered ‘yes’ to all 3!
+I think it’s safe to say that you answered ‘yes’ to all three questions.

 Here’s another question.